 We hope this day hiking guide to the incredibly scenic South Kaibab Trail helps you plan your hike at Grand Canyon National Park!

-Please let us know if you have any questions or need help planning your hike by commenting below.
+Please let us know if you have any questions about South Kaibab trail or hiking at Grand Canyon National Park in the comments below.

 Mark and Kristen